Ways To Give

 - Although there is no tax deduction, the distribution is excluded from your income for federal tax purposes—no tax is due!

-- Up to $100,000 of your gift (annual aggregate limit) qualifies for this favorable tax treatment.
+- Up to $100,000 of your gift (annual aggregate limit for 2023) qualifies for this favorable tax treatment.

 - Your gift makes an immediate impact.